billfoxco/seeing-md/README.md

 ## Use it

-1. Place `SEEING.md` in the root of your project or include it with the working brief.
+1. Download `SEEING.md` and attach it to an AI conversation, include it with a working brief, or add it to a project's files.
-2. Add an activation instruction to the file your AI system reads automatically, such as `AGENTS.md`, `CLAUDE.md`, or the project's working instructions.
+2. Tell the AI to read it before responding to consequential work.
-3. Use it before work involving judgment, people, strategy, interpretation, or consequential decisions.
+3. For repeated project use, add an activation instruction to the file your AI system reads automatically, such as `AGENTS.md`, `CLAUDE.md`, or the project's working instructions.
 4. Apply it proportionally.
 Routine technical work should not be slowed unnecessarily.

 Suggested activation instruction: